Veterans Pension Benefits Aid & AttendanceVA Accredited Attorney to Assist You Obtain Benefits for Long Term Care

-VA Benefits Lawyers and Attorneys – Accredited by Veterans Administration
+Veterans Pension Benefits Aid & Attendance – Lawyers and Attorneys – Accredited by Veterans Administration

-One of the areas of our practice is assistance in helping Veterans and their Widow(er)s obtain Veterans Pension Benefits and Veterans Aid and Attendance Benefits that are available through the US Department of Veterans Affairs (VA).
-Such VA benefits can provide financial support to help pay for long term care needs, including in-home care to avoid the necessity of assisted living or skilled nursing care, or the cost of assisted living facilities and skilled nursing homes.
+One of the areas of our practice is assisting Veterans and their spouses obtain Veterans Pension Benefits Aid & Attendance Benefits that are available through the US Department of Veterans Affairs (VA).
+Such VA benefits can provide financial support to help pay for long term care needs, including in-home care, to avoid the necessity of assisted living or skilled nursing care, and the associated cost of assisted living facilities and skilled nursing homes.

-If you need the assistance of an Florida elder law attorney to determine your eligibility for VA benefits, or to apply for Aid and Attendance benefits, please contact your Jacksonville lawyer for Veterans Benefits at 448-1969, toll free 888-492-2468, or email us at Info@TheColemanLawFirm.net.
+If you need the assistance of an Florida elder law attorney to determine your eligibility for veterans pension benefits aid & attendance, or to apply for Aid and Attendance benefits, please contact our experienced Jacksonville veterans administration lawyer for Veterans Pension Benefits at 448-1969, toll free 866-510-9099, or email us at Info@TheColemanLawFirm.com.

-These Veterans Administration benefits are often misunderstood and are greatly underutilized because most Veterans are unaware of the VA benefits, and the Veterans Administration does not promote the availability of the benefits to eligible veterans, even though these benefits have been available in some form since the Spanish America War.
-In 1979, Congress substantially improved the level and availability of the Veterans basic pension and aid and attendance benefits.
-With our knowledge and experience working within the VA rules and regulations, tax law and trust law, we can help qualify many veterans, including you, for Veterans Pension benefits and for Aid & attendance Pension Benefits.
-Often we are able to obtain qualification for Veterans Benefits even when the veteran has been told by the VA that they do not qualify.
+The veterans pension benefits aid & attendance are often misunderstood and are greatly underutilized because most Veterans are unaware of the veterans pension benefits aid & attendance, and the Veterans Administration does not promote the availability of the benefits to eligible veterans, even though these benefits have been available in some form since the Spanish-America War.
+In 1979, Congress substantially improved the level and availability of the Veterans pension benefits aid & attendance benefits.
+With our training and experience working within the VA rules and regulations, tax law and trust law, we can help qualify many veterans, including you, for Veterans Pension benefits aid & attendance benefits.
+Often we are able to obtain qualification for Veterans Pension Benefits even when the veteran has been told by the VA that they do not qualify.

 These benefits are not dependent on a service connected disability or injury.
-These VA benefits are “pension” benefits, not “compensation” for service connected disabilities.
+These VA pension benefits aid & attendance are “pension” benefits, not “compensation” for service connected disabilities.
 All veterans over 65 years of age, who have significant medical needs from any source are potentially eligible for these veterans benefits.

 We provide Veterans benefits planning for veterans and their families for the following Veterans services:

-- Assistance to Veterans, their widows or widowers, and families with planning and qualifying for both the Veterans Pension Benefits and the Aid & Attendance Pension Benefits
+- Assistance to Veterans, their widows or widowers, and families with planning and qualifying for both the Veterans Pension Benefits Aid & Attendance Benefits

 - Medicaid Asset Protection Planning and other Long Term Care Planning to provide in-home care, assisted living facilities or skilled nursing home care

-If you would like our assistance with helping you determine which of the VA Benefits you may be eligible to receive, rearranging your financial affairs to qualify for VA Benefits, or applying for the VA benefits you are eligible to receive, please complete the form below and return it to us.
+If you would like our assistance with helping you determine which of the VA Benefits you may be eligible to receive, rearranging your financial affairs to qualify for VA Benefits, or applying for the veterans pension benefits aid & attendance you are eligible to receive, please complete the form below and return it to us.
 Someone will contact you promptly to discuss your situation with you.

 What are the VA Pension Benefits Qualification Requirements?